 The PhD in Rehabilitation Sciences program at TTUHSC emphasizes rehabilitation science

 domains that support and inform the rehabilitation professions physical therapy, occupational

 therapy and athletic training.
 The mission of the PhD in Rehabilitation Sciences program

-is to educate the next generation of faculty scholars (teachers and researchers) to
+at TTUHSC is to educate students to become faculty scholars (teachers and researchers,)